serich159/youtube/README.md

 # Laravel 5 - YouTube Video Upload

-**Please note, that this package will only work with a single YouTube account and does not support multiple accounts.**
+**Please note, that this package works with a YouTube accounts linked to users, not just a single YouTube account.**

 ## Installation